Orieus/menuNavigator/README.md

 # menuNavigator
 A generic template application to generate command-line menus

-## Usage
+## Example of usage

-For a toy example of the functionality of this package, run
+For a toy example of the functionality of this module, run

     python mainExample.py --p [project_folder] --source example_folder